Image Carousel with 5 slides

 The on-campus, student-run tokamak at Columbia University, exploring the control of magneto-hydrodynamic instabilities in plasmas.

-The Columbia Non-neutral Torus (CNT) is a small stellarator at the Columbia Plasma Physics Laboratory (Columbia University) designed to conduct the first investigation of non-neutral plasmas confined on magnetic surfaces.
+The Columbia Stellarator eXperiment (CSX) is a small stellarator at the Columbia Plasma Physics Laboratory (Columbia University) designed to explore optimized magnetic geometries using superconducting magnets.

 A small on-campus experiment designed to understand the basic principles of collisionless transport of energetic plasma in planetary magnetospheres and to identify mechanisms causing charged particle energization and flux modulations